smokephisticated/smokephisticated/pages/how-to-roll/blunt/blunt.md

 ---
-title: "Rolling a Blunt for Beginners: Step by Step with Pictures"
+title: "Rolling a Blunt for Beginners"
 permalink: "/how-to-roll/blunt/"
 layout: article
 seotitle: "How to Roll a Blunt Perfectly Every Time (Step by Step)"